The heart-specific proteome

 Gene expression shared between heart and other tissues

-In order to illustrate the relation of heart tissue to other tissue types, a network plot was generated, displaying the number of genes with shared expression between different tissue types.
+To illustrate the relation of heart tissue to other tissue types, a network plot was generated, displaying the number of genes with a shared expression between different tissue types.

 Heart shares most group enriched expression with skeletal muscle, which is expected as both heart and skeletal muscle are composed as striated muscles that share similar features.
 Two examples of proteins group enriched in heart and skeletal muscle are MYH7 and LDB3.
 MYH7 is related to contraction and showed differential expression between slow (type I) and fast (type II) muscle fibers.
 LDB3 is involved in sarcomere organization and distinctly expressed in Z-discs.